UK expels 23 Russian diplomats over spy poisoning

-LONDON --Britain announced Wednesday it will expel 23 Russian diplomats - the biggest such expulsion since the Cold War - and break off high-level contacts with the Kremlin over the nerve-agent attack on a former spy and his daughter in an English town.
+LONDON --Britain announced Wednesday it will expel almost two dozen Russian diplomats, sever high-level bilateral contacts with Moscow and take both open and covert action against Kremlin meddling after the poisoning of a former spy, plunging U.K.-Russian relations into their deepest freeze since the Cold War.

-Prime Minister Theresa May told lawmakers that the 23 diplomats, who have been identified as undeclared intelligence officers, have a week to leave.
+Prime Minister Theresa May told lawmakers that 23 Russian diplomats who have been identified as undeclared intelligence officers have a week to leave the country.

+May spoke after Moscow ignored a midnight deadline to explain how a nerve agent developed by the Soviet Union was used against Sergei and Yulia Skripal.
+The father and daughter remain in critical condition in a hospital in Salisbury, southwestern England, after being found unconscious on March 4.

+May said Russia had provided no explanation, and "there is no alternative conclusion other than that the Russian state was culpable for the attempted murder of Mr. Skripal and his daughter."

 She announced a range of economic and diplomatic measures, including the suspension of high-level bilateral contacts with Russia.
 An invitation for Russian Foreign Minister Sergey Lavrov to visit Britain has been canceled, and May said British ministers and royals will not attend the soccer World Cup in Russia this summer.

-May also said Britain would clamp down on murky Russian money and strengthen its powers to impose sanctions on abusers of human rights.
+May also said Britain would clamp down on murky Russian money and strengthen its powers to impose sanctions on abusers of human rights - though she gave few details.

-"We will freeze Russian state assets wherever we have the evidence that they may be used to threaten the life or property of U.K. nationals or residents," May said, without giving details.
+"We will freeze Russian state assets wherever we have the evidence that they may be used to threaten the life or property of U.K. nationals or residents," May said, promising to use all possible legal powers against criminals and corrupt elites.

-May announced the measures after Moscow ignored a midnight deadline to explain how a nerve agent developed by the Soviet Union was used against Sergei and Yulia Skripal.
-The father and daughter remain in critical condition in a hospital in Salisbury, southwestern England.

-May accused Moscow of reacting with "disdain" to Britain's request for an explanation and said Russia's actions were "an unlawful use of force by the Russian state against the United Kingdom."

-"It is an affront to the prohibition on the use of chemical weapons," May said.
-"And it is an affront to the rules-based system on which we and our international partners depend."
+"There is no place for these people - or their money - in our country," she said.

+The Russian embassy in London said the expulsion of diplomats was "totally unacceptable, unjustified and shortsighted."

+"All the responsibility for the deterioration of the Russia-UK relationship lies with the current political leadership of Britain," it said in a statement.

-Russia's ambassador in London, Alexander Yakovenko, said Britain's actions were "absolutely unacceptable" and "a provocation."
+Russian ambassador Alexander Yakovenko, said Britain's actions were "a provocation."

+Critics of the British government have long claimed that the U.K. is reluctant to act against Russia because London's property market and financial sector are magnets for billions in Russian money.

+Some Russia experts said the measures announced by May were unlikely to make Russian President Vladimir Putin's government change its behavior.
+She did not expel Russia's ambassador or announce sanctions against any individuals.

+"There does not seem to be any real appetite so far to investigate the ill-gotten gains of the Russian elite that have been laundered through London," said John Lough, an associate fellow in the Eurasia program at the Chatham House think-tank.

+"It is not clear to me that London's response will hit the Kremlin where it hurts."

-Moscow has refused to comply with Britain's demands unless the government provided samples of the poison collected by investigators.
+Moscow refused to comply with Britain's demands that it explain how Novichok - a form of nerve agent developed by the Soviet Union during the Cold War - came to be used in Britain.
+Russia said the U.K. must first provide samples of the poison collected by investigators.

-Putin spokesman Dmitry Peskov told reporters on Wednesday that Russia "rejects the language of ultimatums."

-Peskov said Britain has so far only offered "baseless accusations which are not backed up by any evidence."
+Putin spokesman Dmitry Peskov told reporters on Wednesday that Britain has offered "baseless accusations which are not backed up by any evidence."
 He said Russia would cooperate with the investigation but does not see Britain's willingness to reciprocate.

 "We hope reason will prevail and other countries will think hard how serious the evidence against Russia is," he said.